iEDI-hnet/FastSeriesDoc/Writerside/topics/sharing/customer.md

 ### Environment

-Your environment is your organization and will be created automatically when you create your %products% account.
+Your environment is your organization and will be created automatically when you create your %product% account.
 In the Setting, you can add your environment logo or useful links.

 ### Companies